AI-Powered Customer Lifetime Value

 Klaviyo automatically builds a CLV model using your company’s data and retrains the model at least once a week.
 You don’t need to do anything special to turn on our predictive analytics capability, but you do need to:

 - Have an ecommerce integration (e.g. Shopify, BigCommerce, Magento) or be using our API to send placed orders.
-We only consider orders that have a value and where the value is greater than zero.
+We only consider orders that have a value.

 - Have at least 500 customers over your company’s history.
 These are customers who actually placed orders, not emailable profiles.